 Surry Hills, NSW, Australia

 This conversion of what was formerly Paramount Picture Studios on Commonwealth Street in Sydney’s Surry Hills is a thoughtfully layered juxtaposition of old and new.
 One could argue that Surry Hills itself embodies similar characteristics of overlapping grunge and glamour.
-It is where Sydney boasts its most popular cafes, bars and restaurants, and there is something to be discovered around every corner is this charming yet bustling inner city ‘burb.
+It is where Sydney boasts its most popular cafes, bars and restaurants, and there is something to be discovered around every corner in this charming yet bustling inner-city suburb.

-Brought to you by hospitality lords Russell Beard and Ping Jin Ng who are responsible for Rueben Hills café and roastery and Paramount Coffee Project, along with Mark Dundon affectionately known as ‘The Dude’, creator of Melbourne’s beloved coffee roaster Seven Seeds.
-Delivering this vision is none other than Breathe Architecture who are known for their exceptional work with an attention to social and environmental sustainability.
-Together the team identifies what kind of interaction they want guests to have with the space and the surrounding areas and use this to guide the concept of the hotel.
+The hotel is the work of Russell Beard and Ping Jin Ng, who are responsible for Rueben Hills café and roastery and Paramount Coffee Project, along with Mark Dundon, affectionately known as ‘The Dude’, creator of Melbourne’s beloved coffee roaster Seven Seeds.
+Delivering this vision is none other than Breathe, known for its exceptional work with an attention to social and environmental sustainability.
+Together, the team identifies what kind of interaction they want guests to have with the space and the surrounding areas and use this to guide the concept of the hotel.

-There is a fantastic range of conveniences on site such as, Paramount Coffee House, Paramount Rec.
-Club, Golden Age Cinema, a fresh green grocer and the highly awaited restaurant Poly by Ester (set to open June 2018).
+There is a fantastic range of conveniences on site such as Paramount Coffee House, Paramount Rec.
+Club, Golden Age Cinema, a fresh green grocer and the highly awaited restaurant Poly by Ester.
 However, if guests feel like venturing off the premise, the hotel staff will happily advise of any local eats or events worth exploring.

 This collaborative effort to reinvent the typical hotel is a game changer in the world of hospitality.
 A hotel can be a place that guests have an intimate connection with.
-Paramount House Hotel is the creation of a community through beautiful design, great service, local products, and overall wellness.
+Paramount House Hotel is the creation of a community through beautiful design, great service, local products, and attention to detail.